Uberspace/lab/source/guide_etesync-server.rst

     @daily  $HOME/bin/backup-etesync-server

-.. warning:: Your backups should be stored at another location outside your Ubersapce!
+.. warning:: Your backups should be stored at another location outside your Uberspace!

 .. warning:: Keep in mind that the data stored by EteSync server is end-to-end encrypted.
              Therefore, the data from your server backups can not be restored without the encryption password